CITunitec/NodePong/README.md

 And finally go to: <http://localhost:3000>

-You'll need at least two browsers tabs to play, or two browsers, or two computers in the same network, or a remote server (if you do, please let me know).
+You'll need at least two browsers tabs to play, or two browsers, or two computers in the same network, or a remote server.

 [License](http://sadasant.com/license)